Dr. Shirley's Web Courses

 - AD 1920, June

-- Treaty of Sevres, signed but never ratified by the Entente powers of Turkey.
+Aug 10 - Treaty of Sevres, signed but never ratified by the Entente powers of Turkey.
 Promised to give Greece eastern Thrace, the islands of Tenedos and Imbros and administration of the Smyrna district that stays under Turkish sovereignty for five years.
-By a plebescite after this period the population was to be allowed to ask for incorporation into the Greek state
+By a plebiscite after this period the population was to be allowed to ask for incorporation into the Greek state

-- The Greeks vote for King Constantine's return, in spite of the allies' threat to cut off all aid to Greece
+Dec 5 - The Greeks voted for King Constantine's return, in spite of the allies' threat to cut off all aid to Greece

 - AD 1922